How to Get Rid of Nematode Worms in an Aquarium

-The Cappilaria worm is a common type of parasite, so if you suspect Cappilaria worms in your aquarium it will be essential to follow the steps outlined above.
+The Cappilaria worm is a common type of parasite, so if you suspect Cappilaria worms in your aquarium, it will be essential to follow the steps outlined above.
 This article has only scratched the surface of what nematode worms are and how they can affect an aquarium environment.

-If you have experienced these parasites before or have any questions about Cappilaria worms, Camallanus Worms, or other types of parasitic infections, you can read our other articles within the Fish Health section of this website.
+If you have experienced these parasites before or have any questions about Cappilaria worms, Camallanus Worms, or other types of parasitic infections, you can read our other articles in the Fish Health section of this website.